pdimh/cnnface/README.md

 All configuration is available through config.json.
 I have added configurations which i achieved the best results in my machine.
 You can change as you wish.
 Some of then were taken from [1], others i found empirically.

-You will need  tensorflow 2 and matplotlib installed.
+You will need tensorflow 2 (tested with 2.4.1) and matplotlib (tested with matplotlib 3.4.0) installed.

 Firstly, you need to extract widerface files to preprocessing.widerface.*.
 Then, run the following scripts: